 GCSE Drama (AQA Specification)

-GCSE Drama is an exciting, creative and challenging course that has been designed to help pupils develop as a performer.
+The Drama Curriculum at KS4 is exciting, creative and challenging.
+It has been designed to help pupils develop as a performer.
+It also encourages pupils to develop critical thinking skills and become effective and independent learners.
+With the focus on working imaginatively, collaborating creatively and communicating effectively, the curriculum provides a solid foundation for further Drama studies and vocational opportunities.
 Taught in a purpose built drama/dance block the course allows pupils to practically explore drama and theatre in a variety of ways.

 - Knowledge and understanding of drama and theatre.